dodyg/practical-aspnetcore/README.md

 # 306 samples for ASP.NET Core 2.1, 2.2, 3.0 and 3.1 fundamentals

 **There is an [active branch](https://github.com/dodyg/practical-aspnetcore/tree/3.1-LTS) that converts all these samples to ASP.NET Core 3.1.
-This branch was last updated on February 28, 2020.**
+This branch was last updated on March 2nd, 2020.**

 If you are studying ASP.NET Core, I am lurking on this **[Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore)**.